FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 At minimum, a compliant application:

-  - Must conform to the XML schema published in the GitHub fix-orchestra project.
+  - Must conform to the XML schemas published in the GitHub fix-orchestra project.

   - Must conform to the DSL grammar published in the GitHub project.